Alpha-lacrim/Pool_Detector/README.md

 # Villa Pool Image Classifier

 This repository contains a Jupyter notebook (`Pool_Detector.ipynb`) that implements a model to **detect whether a villa image contains a swimming pool or not**.
 The problem was part of the **“استخرمون نشه؟ (EstakhremonNasheh?)”** problemset in the Quera Technology Olympic.
-[EstakhremonNashe Quera](https://quera.org/problemset/251285)
+[EstakhremonNashe Content Refrence](https://quera.org/problemset/251285)

 ---